 Yes!
 Yes!
 Yes!
 2014 will be a big year for Roger CPA Review as we release several new products and exciting new course features.
 We think our customers will be thrilled 🙂

 I find the most successful students go into the CPA Exam preparation process knowing it’s a big investment, but one that will pay off.
 Going in with the right attitude, mindset and the drive to accomplish this huge feat will greatly aid in that journey.

 FAR – Although Financial Accounting and Reporting is the most interesting of the group with both calculations and theory being tested, there is so much material covered in just one exam.
 Essentially, you’re taking Intermediate 1, 2, Advanced Accounting, Governmental and Nonprofit and squeezing all of that information into a four hour exam.
 Therefore, this is the exam that generally takes students the longest to prepare for and they usually deem it the most difficult.

 There’s been a shift over the last few years in the way that students study.
 While studying in classrooms used to be the norm, there’s been a large move toward e-learning, not just among CPA Review Courses, but also education as a whole.
 Because of this, Review Courses have had to adapt their technology and keep up with the students’ demand for “on-demand learning”.
 Back when I took the exam and you could only sit twice a year, we scheduled our lives around the CPA Exam.
 Now, because of the flexibility of Review Course technology, we’re really seeing students schedule the CPA Exam around their lives.

 Changes I anticipate in the future?
 Jetsons style learning with hologram CPA Review instructors!
-What do you do for fun when not teaching/working?
-What are your hobbies?

 I really enjoy exercising and snowboarding, volunteering at my kid’s pre-school and spending time with my wonderful family.